-People around me often tend to judge leaders by the same observable behavior and “tip of the iceberg” qualities: title, power, credentials, confidence, and achievements.
+People around me often tend to judge leaders by the same observable behaviour and “tip of the iceberg” qualities: title, power, credentials, confidence, and achievements.
 But fewer people take enough time to see what’s beneath the water level.
 I found out gradually (and sometimes painfully) that leadership was less about power, glamour and appearance and more about empowering and engaging others, drive results and move things forward.
 What makes leadership so hard is exactly what people don’t see.
 To me, a leader was more like this:

-Despite all the attention that leadership development is getting today, with thousands of MBA and in-company programs promising to turn everyone into a great leader, employees around the world feel more disappointed and disengaged at work every year.
+Despite all the attention that leadership development is getting today, with thousands of executive MBA programs promising to turn everyone into a great leader, employees around the world feel more disappointed and disengaged at work every year.
 The shift we’ve seen happening in the last years towards more flexibility and hybrid work, requires rethinking and reframing what we know about leadership.